dra27/ocaml/CONTRIBUTING.md

 ### Changelog

-Any user-visible change should have a `Changes` entry:
+Any user-visible change should have a `Changes` entry created in the appropriate directory in `changes.d/` (usually `changes.d/next`):

-- in the right section (named sections if major feature, generic "Bug fixes" and "Feature requests" otherwise)
+- in the right directory (named sections if major feature, generic `bugs/` and `features/` otherwise).
+The full list of sections can be found in the root `.gitattributes` file in the `ocaml-changes-sequence` attribute.

+- in the correct file. `pr#{N}` if from Mantis and `gpr#{N}` if from GitHub.
+If the change affects multiple issues, the lowest Mantis PR number should be used or the lowest GitHub PR number if there is no Mantis issue.

-- using the label "`*`" if it breaks existing programs, "`-`" otherwise
+- if the change breaks existing programs, the first character of the file should be an asterisk (`*`).

-- with the issue number `PR#{N}` if from mantis, `GPR#{N}` if from github (several numbers separated by commas can be used)
+- followed by the issue number(s) `PR#{N}` for Mantis PRs or `GPR#{N}` for
+  GitHub PRs (several numbers separated by commas can be used with Mantis PRs listed before GitHub PRs then listed in ascending numerical order)

-- maintaining the order: each section lists Mantis PRs first in ascending numerical order, followed by Github PRs in ascending numerical order, followed by changes that are not related to a PR.

 - with a concise readable description of the change (possibly taken from a commit message, but it should make sense to end-users